basilspice/Capstone/README.md

 - Interactive client side allowing posts to be generated
 - Users can delete only their own posts
 - a basic feed displaying posts
-## v1.5- ability to search for posts based on state or date(seasons)
+- *v1.5* ability to search for posts based on state

 ## POST MVP
-- Interactions with
+- Interactions with posts to add comments and likes
+- Creating Seasons from the Dates generated so that users can sort by season

 ## REACT ARCHITECTURE
 | Component | Description |